mrporterphysics/mrporterphysics.github.io/Presentations/APETM/talks/energy2024.md

 ## Work:

+_Work is a transfer of energy by a mechanical process (a force exerted on an object or system as it moves through a displacement in the direction of the force)_ The amount of energy transferred in this process is referred to as the work done.
 * **Symbol**: $W = \Delta E$
 * **When is the energy stored in this way?** External force changes the energy of the system
 * **Notes**: Area of Force vs. Displacement Graph